CISC475-4/CISC475-4/Using_Vagrant.md

     in the Debian/Ubuntu repositories is 1.4.3.)
 To install the file you downloaded, double-click it or run `# dpkg -i <file>`.

-2. Go to the repository directory (where this file and the `Vagrantfile` are located).
+3. Open the Terminal on Mac, or command line if on Windows.
+Go to the directory where this file and the 'Vagrantfile' are located.
 Your Vagrant box won't be able to boot if you're not in this directory.

-3. Make sure you have VirtualBox installed, then run `vagrant up`.
-Wait for command line to be available again.
+3. Run `vagrant up`.
+    Wait for command line to be available again (this will take a while ~10 minutes).
     A GUI should have popped up.

     **Note**: If VirtualBox shuts down the VM shortly after creating the GUI window, try starting the VM directly from the VirtualBox GUI and